jreisinger/docs/data/notes/os/journalctl.md

 ## System time

-* the `systemd` suites comes with a tool `timedatectl` that controls the system time and date
+* the `systemd` suite comes with a tool `timedatectl` that controls the system time and date

 ```
 timedatectl list-timezones